stuartellis/git-skills-1/content/home/intro.md

 # Three keys to unlock Git

 * Clean commits are the fundamental unit of work
-* Branches are chains of commits
+* Branches represent lines of development, by pointing to the most recent commit on that line
 * Engineer your workflow (don't let IDEs push you around)

 ----